How to deal with disputable matters in church

 There is a second guideline that can help us, however.
 Paul says later in this chapter, in Romans 14:17, “For the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit.”
 Notice that he is making a distinction between practices and principles.
 “Eating and drinking” are practices.
 “Righteousness, peace and joy in the Holy Spirit” are principles.
 Worshiping the Lord is a principle; playing the organ or playing the guitar are practices.
 We should stand on our principles but be flexible in our practices.

-Posted on January 22, 2013, in Bible teaching and tagged acceptance, church, debatable, debate, dispute, division, faith, judgmental, love, opinion, principle, religion, unity.
+Posted on January 22, 2013, in Books and tagged acceptance, church, debatable, debate, dispute, division, faith, judgmental, love, opinion, principle, religion, unity.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.